MasterKano/BITS/SYS/leglocks/submissions/toe-hold-system.md

 In this instructional context, toe holds are used strategically to:
 - separate legs in 50/50 and similar battles,
 - punish high-leg and rotational defences that hide heels,
-- create structured dilemmas rather than one-off attempts.
+- create structured dilemmas rather than one-off attempts,
+- sit inside the broader **Achilles ↔ heel hook** dilemma environment as one of the “available attacks” when connection/control errors occur (POD mention is conceptual, not mechanical).

 ## 2. When to Use It
 Use toe holds when:
 - the defender locks/crosses legs to hide heel lines,
 - you are in symmetric environments (50/50, mutual) and need a quick reaction tool,
 - the defender’s defensive rotation makes heel hooks difficult to expose,
-- you want a reliable “force-move” option before transitioning.
+- you want a reliable “force-move” option before transitioning,
+- you need an additional submission-threat lane in leg pummelling exchanges where the opponent is trying to expose **Achilles / heel hook / toe hold** opportunities (POD frames toe hold as part of the threat set, not a standalone module).

 ## 3. Mechanical Requirements (Core Concept)
 True breaking pressure is **coupled force**: